carlow78/ginos-italian/README.md

 * Allow users to view the menu of whats on offer at the restaurant with prices etc.

-## UX:
+## User Experience UX:

 ### User stories:
-Github was the Agile approach that was used for this project, GitHub issues were used and a Kanban board was used to record all the user stories.
-Each story was then moved from 'To Do' to 'In Progress' to  'Done' as the project progressed, with CO stories moved to a future feature board.
+Github was used to define an Agile approach for this project, A User Story template was created for the project.
+GitHub issues was then used to create the user stories using the newly created custom template for this project.
+A Kanban board was used to record all the user stories.
+All issues were assigned to me as the website developer.
+All issues were moved from 'To Do' to 'In Progress' to  'Done' as the project progressed.

 ***